hashicorp/terraform-website/content/source/docs/enterprise/private/azure-setup-guide.html.md

 ### Failure Scenarios

 The PTFE Reference Architecture is designed to handle different failure scenarios that have different probabilities.
-As the architecture evolves the ability to provide better service continuity may improve.
+The ability to provide better service continuity will improve as the architecture evolves.

 #### Component Failure

 ##### Single VM Failure

-In the event of the *PTFE-main* instance failing, the Load Balancer should be re-configured (manually or automatically) to route all traffic to the *PTFE-standby* instance.
-It is important to note this configuration of routing all traffic to a single instance and not in an active-active configuration is by design due to a serialisation requirement in the core components of PTFE.
+In the event of the active instance failing, the Load Balancer should be reconfigured (manually or automatically) to route all traffic to the standby instance.

+~> **Important:** Active-active configuration is not supported due to a serialisation requirement in the core components of PTFE; therefore, all traffic from the Load Balancer *MUST* be routed to a single instance.

-With external services (PostgreSQL Database, Object Storage, Vault) in use, there is still some application configuration data present on the PTFE server such as installation type, database connection settings, hostname.
-This data rarely changes.
-If the application configuration has not changed since installation, both PTFE-main and PTFE-standby will be using the same configuration and no action is required.
-If the configuration on PTFE-main changes you should create a snapshot via the UI or CLI and recover this to PTFE-standby so both instances use the same configuration.
+When using the _Production - External Services_ deployment model (PostgreSQL Database, Object Storage, Vault), there is still some application configuration data present on the
+PTFE server such as installation type, database connection settings, and hostname; however, this data rarely changes.
+If the application configuration has not changed since installation, both PTFE1 and PTFE2 will use the same configuration and no action is required.

+If the
+configuration on the active instance changes, you should [create a snapshot](https://www.terraform.io/docs/enterprise/private/automated-recovery.html#1-configure-snapshots) via the
+UI or CLI and recover this to the standby instance so that both instances use the same configuration.

 ##### PostgreSQL Database